 Receiving training can help you get a good job.
 That’s why we’re helping ensure you can pursue self-funded training without losing your benefits.

-Through the Working While on Claim pilot project, from August 2016 until the extended end date of August 11, 2018, you can earn some part-time or occasional income while still receiving a portion of your EI benefits.
+Click here to learn how you can earn part-time or occasional income while still receiving a portion of your EI benefits.

 We’re investing to help Service Canada better keep up with the increased demand, including hiring 900 new staff.